 Dr. Hess is Professor of Environmental and Occupational Health Sciences, Global Health and Emergency Medicine at the University of Washington.
 He serves as the director of the UW Center for Health and the Global Environment (CHanGE).
 Dr. Hess has an MD and an MPH in global environmental health and is residency-trained and board-certified in emergency medicine.

-Dr. Hess is a lead author on several national and international climate assessments, including the Intergovernmental Panel on Climate Change Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation and the Sixth Assessment Report.
+Dr. Hess is a lead author on several national and international climate assessments, including the Intergovernmental Panel on Climate Change (IPCC) Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation, the IPCC Sixth Assessment Report, and the fifth US National Climate Assessment.
 He is also an author on the annual Lancet Countdown on Health and Climate Change.

-Dr. Hess is also a consultant for the Climate and Health Program at the US Centers for Disease Control and Prevention, where he previously worked as a medical adviser on the health effects of climate change and evidence-based interventions to enhance preparedness and promote climate change adaptation at the state and federal levels.
+Dr. Hess previously worked as a senior medical adviser to the US Centers for Disease Control and Prevention (CDC) on the health effects of climate change.
 He is a section editor at the Western Journal of Emergency Medicine and a recipient of the Presidential GreenGov award.
 His work has received funding from the National Institutes of Health, NASA, the Wellcome Trust and the Robert Wood Johnson Foundation, among other funders.